Frequency Modulation of Gravitational Waves by Ultralight Scalar Dark Matter: Introduction

 In this paper, we propose a new novel detection method of ULDM.
 Similar to the time-dependent frequency shift for the pulse signals of pulsars, the oscillation of the local gravitational potential can induce a time-dependent frequency shift (or frequency modulation) for quasi-monochromatic GW signals from galactic white dwarf (WD) binaries.
-Since there are about $10^7$ WD binaries in the Milky Way~\cite{Nelemans:2001hp}, it's very possible that some WD binaries are located in the DM clumps/subhalos.
+Although there are about $10^7$ WD binaries in the Milky Way~\cite{Nelemans:2001hp}, the number of WD binaries with chirp mass measured by LISA is only about $1000$~\cite{Lamberts:2019nyk}.
+Here we assume some WD binaries with chirp mass measured by LISA are located in the DM clumps/subhalos~\footnote{On the one hand, the de Broglie wavelength of free ULDM with mass $\sim10^{-22}[{\rm eV}/c^2]$ is much larger than the size of DM clumps/subhalos $r\sim2[{\rm pc}]$.
+On the other hand, the observations of GD-1 stellar stream do favor such DM clumps/subhalos.
+We solve this tension by assuming that there is an additional local potential well $V(r)\approx\frac{1}{2}m\omega_0^2r^2+...$ at the location of DM clump/subhalo.
+Then the size of the DM clump/subhalo will be $r=\sqrt{\frac{\hbar}{m\omega_0}}$.
+And $r\sim2[{\rm pc}]$ just needs a very flat potential well with $\omega_0\sim10^{-10}{\rm[Hz]}$ where the of behavior of ULDM will be very similar to that of ones outside the DM clump/subhalo.
+Since such potential wells are formed coincidentally and the number of them is small ($\sim100$~\cite{Mirabal:2021ayb}) in the Milky Way, the existence of them will not affect the statistical fact that ULDM suppresses the mass power spectrum on small scales~\cite{Hui:2021tkt}}.
 The DM clumps/subhalos with mass $m\sim10^7M_{\odot}$ and size $r^3\sim10[{\rm pc}^3]$ can serve as massive perturbers to explains many of the observed stream features in GD-1 stellar stream, such as the spurs and the gaps~\cite{Bonaca:2018fek,Mirabal:2021ayb}.
 As a result, the GW frequency modulation induced by the ultralight scalar DM will be amplified by about eight orders of magnitude compared to the same effect taking place at the position of the Earth.
 Taking this mechanism into consideration and turn to the fisher information matrix, we can estimate the detection of the ultralight scalar DM by LISA~\cite{LISA:2017pwj}.

 This paper is organized as follows.
 In section~\ref{sec:MID}, we estimate the detection of GW frequency modulation by LISA model-independently.
 In section~\ref{sec:MD}, we forecast the constraints on ultralight scalar DM by the detection of GW frequency modulation.
 Finally, a brief summary and discussions are included in section~\ref{sec:SD}.